OpenHUTB/carla_doc/docs/build_linux.md

 The assets will be downloaded and extracted to the appropriate location.

 !!!
 Important
-    To download the assets currently in development, visit [Update CARLA](build_update.md#get-development-assets) and read __Get development assets__.
+    To download the assets currently in development, visit [Update Carla](build_update.md#get-development-assets) and read __Get development assets__.

 To download the assets for a __specific version__ of CARLA:

-1. From the root CARLA directory, navigate to `\Util\ContentVersions.txt`.
-This document contains the links to the assets for all CARLA releases.
+1. From the root Carla directory, navigate to `\Util\ContentVersions.txt`.
+This document contains the links to the assets for all Carla releases.
 2. Extract the assets in `Unreal\CarlaUE4\Content\Carla`.
 If the path doesn't exist, create it.
 3. Extract the file with a command similar to the following: